mate-academy/qa_is_isogram/README.md

 - for this task, the empty string is an **isogram**;
 - function should be case-insensitive (`M` and `m` are considered the same letter).

+Make sure that each test case has a clear and unique description.

 Examples:

 ```js